 Some of these are just basic retirement questions: How will you spend your days?
 What will “home” look like.
 Then there are also considerations specific to living outside of the United States.

-To kick things off we’ll start with our sweet spot – the money stuff – and then move on to other practical things to mull over, like residency requirements and yes, even the weather.
+To kick things off we’ll start with our favorite topic – the money stuff – and then move on to other practical things to mull over, like residency requirements.

-One of the first things you’ll want to think about is how much it will cost to retire internationally.
+One of the first things you’ll want to think about is how much retiring abroad could cost.
 You’ll want to price out living expenses in your desired location to get an idea of just how far the money you’ve saved could take you, as well as hedge for things like the exchange rate.

-We’ve put down some costs to consider here – the list may look familiar if you’ve ever played with the idea of moving to a new city.
-But, since you’re considering moving to a new country, you may see some unexpected expenses.
+We’ve put down some potential costs to consider here – the list may look familiar if you’ve ever played with the idea of moving to a new city.
+But, since you’re considering moving to a new country, you may see some additional expenses.

 You may not always be able to predict what the exchange rate will be, since currencies fluctuate, but you could still get a general sense of what you could expect.
-You can get started by looking at trends from the past few years and add that difference to your costs.
+You can get started by looking at trends from the past few years.

 It might be tempting to convert all of your cash to local currency, but some guidance we’ve seen, such as this article from Forbes, suggests keeping money in US dollars and converting things as needed for local expenses.